Summary

 While testing of functionality will still be required from an intended use standpoint, certain aspects of the traditional O/PQ activities can be leveraged from the audits.
 The most prominent is a detailed review of Oracle's functional testing activities – the overall SDLC, including unit, regression, integration, and boundary testing of the out-of-the-box (core) functionality.
 You can leverage the summary of test documentation reviewed during the audit and detailed in the Vendor Assurance Report, as your evidence.

-• Leverage Oracle’s core functionality testing.
-Reference the appropriate sections of the Vendor Assurance Report in your Traceability Matrix and include a copy of it as evidence to your Validation package.
+- Leverage Oracle's core functionality testing.
+Reference the appropriate sections of the Vendor Assurance Report in your Traceability Matrix and include a copy of it as evidence in your Validation package.

 USDM Cloud Assurance™